ProtoconNet/protocon-general-doc/docs/cli/key.rst

 Keypair from Seed
 '''''''''''''''''''''''''''''''''''''''''''''''''''

-| Keypair from seed.
-The length of string seed must be longer than or equal to 36.
+| Use the following to create a keypair from a seed.
+Note that the length of string seed must be longer than or equal to 36.

 .. code-block:: shell